Flu Shots and the Pandemic

 • Weakened immune systems due to disease or medication

-Keep in mind, there are different ways to administer flu protection and mitigation efforts.
-For example, those who are pregnant or have certain chronic health conditions should not get some types of the vaccines.
-That’s why it is so important to consult with your family doctor on the right option for you.
+Remember that there are different ways to administer flu protection and mitigation efforts.
+For example, those who are pregnant or have certain chronic health conditions should not get certain types of the vaccine.
+It’s important to consult your family doctor on the right option.

-Flu shots almost always are available from primary care physicians.
-If it’s too difficult to get there, look into local pharmacies, urgent care facilities, and major retailers like Costco and Walmart.
+Flu shots are almost always available from primary care physicians, pharmacies, urgent care facilities, and major retailers like Costco and Walmart.
 If more help is needed, check out this flu shot locator.
-Due to current supply chain issues, it’s recommended that you call ahead to ensure a dose is available there.

-Most healthcare plans cover at least part of flu shot cost.
-If cost-sharing is required, an FSA or HSA may let you do it with pre-tax dollars.
-With an account-linked benefits debit card, you can pay for it directly from your account, so you don’t have to file a claim and wait for reimbursement.
+For 2023-2024, flu shots without insurance generally cost between $20 and $70 at retailers like Costco, Walgreens, Walmart, and CVS.
+However, most healthcare plans cover at least part of flu shot costs.
+If cost-sharing is required, an FSA or HSA can help you meet the expense using pre-tax dollars.
+With an account-linked benefits debit card, you can pay the expense directly from your account without filing a claim and waiting for reimbursement.

-If you can’t afford any cost-sharing for a flu shot, there are free options around you.
-Many employers and schools offer free shots.
+Don’t overlook the options you may have for free flu shots.
+Many employers and schools offer them.
 Some local health departments and healthcare providers set up free flu shot clinics, especially in lower-income areas.

-In a normal year, a lot of people get sick from the flu, and a significant number will die as a direct result.
-That may be concern enough for you, but its effects are farther reaching.
-The U.S economy takes a hit from flu season as well.
-According to the CDC, the influenza costs the U.S. around $10.4 billion every year for hospitalizations and outpatient doctor visits just for adults.
-Sick employees and caretaker employees cost employers millions in lost productivity.
+In an average year, many people get sick from the flu, and a significant number will die as a direct result.
+That is concern enough, but the effects are farther-reaching.
+The U.S. economy takes a hit from flu season as well.
+According to the CDC, influenza costs the U.S. around $10.4 billion yearly for adult hospitalizations and outpatient visits alone.
+Employees who have to take time off for personal illness or to care for a sick family member cost employers millions in lost productivity.
 Employees who don’t receive paid sick leave lose millions in wages.